The Performing Arts

-At all levels the Performing Arts are taught by specialist teachers.
-While the younger children have vocational classes included in their daily timetable, lessons are also available at lunchtimes and after school.
-All vocational lessons are included as part of pupil’s fees.
-Private lessons such as Singing, Piano or Guitar, are also available at an extra cost.
+At all levels, the Performing Arts are taught by specialist teachers.
+While the younger children have vocational classes incorporated into their daily timetable, lessons are also available at lunchtimes and after school.
+Most vocational lessons are included as part of a pupil’s fees, especially if they are included in the school’s daily routine.
+Private lessons such as singing or musical instruments are available, at an extra cost.

 Pupils are encouraged to take examinations in the Performing Arts set by the following organisations: